 Prospective graduate students frequently ask themselves such questions as, “How many grad schools should I apply to?” and “When should I begin?”
 These issues tend to plague prospective graduates.
 Don’t worry; we’ll give you our opinion on the subject!

 Just keep in mind…your plan to apply to grad school is personal.
 It depends on your goals, timeline, resources, and any advice you may have received from trusted advisors.

-How Many Grad Schools Should I Apply To?
+How Many PHD Programs Should I Apply To?

 Applying to somewhere between 3 and 8, and making sure you are sending applications to a nice mix of “reach,” “competitive,” and “safe” schools, is fairly typical advice.

 However, many students wonder if this number changes depending on what field you plan to study.
 Of course, your application process will vary depending on what type of degree you want to pursue.
 Students seeking a terminal master’s degree might only apply to one or two schools, whereas those looking to earn a PhD might apply to upwards of 15 programs.